StormSurge95/ALPC/README.md

 **All** of these requirements are installable through pip, and their individual installations are also taken care of through the install of ALPC.

 ## Installation
 The PyPI page can be found [here](https://pypi.org/project/ALPC/).
-In order to install, simply install the package using pip like so:
+In order to install, simply use pip like so:
 <details><summary>Unix/Linux</summary>

   ```